joelbeedle/salsa/README.md

 ### Queue Mode
 <img src="./docs/imgs/boxplot.jpg" width="500">

 We used the Queue mode to generate the data used for the plot above.
-To run a similar queue (bar the Levy Flocking), you can use the [example](./example_queue.json)
+To run a similar queue (bar the Levy Flocking), you can use load [example queue](./example_queue.json).

 - In Queue mode, you can specify a number of simulations in a queue.
 Data is logged to the `testbed/results` folder.
 - After the time limit for each runs out, plots that can be selected in the GUI are created from the data automatically.